Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/editform/fw_edit-form-validation.en.md

 ## Data validation on the form during the save

-Data validation on the form during the save is made [via the OnSave event/OnSaveEvent](fw_check-through-on-save-event-example.html) and may include the following elements:
+Data validation on the form during the save is done through the events `OnSave`/`OnSaveEvent` and may include the following elements:

 * Determination of the required fields on the class diagram using the attribute `NotNull`.
 * Check through `DataObjectErrorProvider`.